facelessuser/soupsieve/docs/src/markdown/api.md

 Soup Sieve caches compiled patterns for performance.
 If for whatever reason, you need to purge the cache, simply call `purge`.

 ## Custom Selectors

 The custom selector feature is loosely inspired by the `css-extensions` [proposal][custom-extensions-1].
 In its current form, Soup Sieve allows assigning a complex selector to a custom pseudo-class name.
 The pseudo-class name must start with `:--` to avoid conflicts with any future pseudo-classes.

-To create custom selectors, you must first instantiate a `Custom` class.
-Afterwards, custom selectors are added by calling the `append` method.
-Though not usually needed, an already added custom selector can be removed with the `remove` method.
+To create custom selectors, you simply need to pass a dictionary containing the custom pseudo-class names (keys) with the associated CSS selectors that the pseudo-classes are meant to represent (values).
+It is important to remember that pseudo-class names are not case sensitive, so even though a dictionary will allow you to specify multiple keys with the same name (as long as the character cases are different), Soup Sieve will not and will throw an exception if you attempt to do so.

 In the following example, we will define our own custom selector called `#!css :--header` that will be an alias for `#!css h1, h2, h3, h4, h5, h6`.